neuralmagic/deepsparse/docs/source/c++api-overview.md

 The following is required to build and run the demo.

-**OS** - Our engine binary is manylinux2014-compatible and built on CentOS7.
-Linux distributions such as Ubuntu20, which are compatible with manylinux2014, should support it.
+**OS** - Our engine binary is manylinux2014-compatible and built on CentOS 7.
+Linux distributions such as Ubuntu 20.04, which are compatible with manylinux2014, should support it.

-**Hardware** - Run `arch.bin` to check hardware support.
+**Hardware** - The utility arch.bin is included in deepsparse_api_demo.tar.gz.
+Run `arch.bin` to check hardware support.
 The “isa” field in the output states whether you are running on a machine that supports the avx512 or avx2 instruction set.

 ```
 ./arch.bin